NordicSemiconductor/zcbor/README.md

 CDDL is a human-readable description language defined in [IETF RFC 8610](https://datatracker.ietf.org/doc/rfc8610/).
 By calling the Python script [cddl_gen.py](scripts/cddl_gen.py), you can generate C code that validates/encodes/decodes CBOR data conforming to a CDDL schema.
+The script can also validate and convert CBOR data to and from JSON/YAML.
+If the script is imported as a module, you can use it to validate and decode CBOR data into a python structure with names (similar to the struct available in the generated code).

 The generated code depends on low-level CBOR ([headers](include) and [source](src)).
 There are tests for the code generation in [tests/](tests/).